Sethfire/foxhole-war-map/README.md

 Foxhole is a cooperative sandbox massively-multiplayer action-strategy video game being developed and published by Canadian video game company Clapfoot.
 The data is taken from the official Foxhole WarAPI, which can be found at https://github.com/clapfoot/warapi.

 ### Instructions
 Download the repository and run `npm install` in the root directory to install node dependencies, and then `npm start` to run the app.
+The app is hosted on port 3002 and can be accessed at `localhost:3002/map`.

 ### Special Thanks
 The Foxhole War Map Project would not be a reality without the help of various people: